cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 A large computation can often be slowed down by stragglers.
 If you have a large number of small tasks that take a short amount of time, then automatically disconnecting slow workers can help.
-With this feature enabled, statistics are kept on tasks execution times and statistical outlier are terminated.
+With this feature enabled, statistics are kept on tasks execution times and statistical outliers are terminated.
 If two different tasks are canceled in the same worker, then the worker is disconnected and blacklisted.